Explore Internal and External Funding Opportunities

 Biosciences Platform Opportunities for initiating new collaborative research projects with industry partners to accelerate technology development in support of the Iowa Bioscience Platform Initiative.

-• Seed Grant: This grant focuses on technology development, generation of intellectual property, or next level commercial funding and development in the Vaccines, Diagnostics, and Immunotherapeutics field.
-Priority is given to proposals with strong industry support and active collaboration toward commercial development.
+• Seed Grant: This call seeks proposals for industry driven/commercial development partnerships with a focus on technology development, generation of intellectual property, or next level commercial funding and development in the opportunity areas of Vaccines, Diagnostics and Immunotherapeutics.

 These funds are for developing long-term collaborations with interdisciplinary partners to pursue ideas that bridge the arts, engineering, humanities, social sciences, and sciences.